 A nonprofit can only be as good as the people behind it.
-Numerous digital tools exist to help, and your nonprofit may find that it can save time and money adopting them.
+Numerous digital tools exist to help you work smart and allow you to focus on the things that matter.

-Here are twenty digital tools all nonprofits should be using.
+Here are twenty digital tools all nonprofits should consider using,

 Is the nonprofit's website bringing in the right people?
 Where do visitors land?
 What do they do on the site when they get there?
 Google Analytics can supply all this information and more.
 Perhaps its best features are its sales funnels.
 When creating and tracking the effectiveness of campaigns, this platform can't be beaten.

 Of course, PeakMetrics is on the list.
-By monitoring millions of press releases, media feeds, government databases, and other sources, PeakMetrics can alert a nonprofit the second something changes.
-Alerts include relevant sources and information to keep agency staff informed.
+By monitoring millions of sources including press releases, media feeds, blogs, podcasts, social platforms, think tanks and academic papers, government databases and state-owned media, PACs and advocacy groups, PeakMetrics can alert a nonprofit the second something starts developing.
+Alerts include relevant, verified sources and information to keep agency staff in the know.